facpro070/xender_elearning/README.md

 ## Technologies Used
 This is my first personal Next Js project!!!😎😂 I made use of Next, Typescript, styled components and framer motion for animations of course.

-## Contributors

-I collaborated with a wonderful product designer to make this.
-Thanks so much @MichealAjala.
-Check him out on Behance: https://www.behance.net/michaelakintola